-The reception in public
+The Reception in Public

-Steinberg put out a press release before the instrument was out.
+Steinberg sent out a press release before the instrument was out.
 It immediately got torn to pieces on the Steinberg forums.
-People who could have no idea what this was freaked out over it.
+People who could not have an idea what this was freaked out over it.
 That’s how we knew “sh…, we’re really on to something here”.
 But because it was the first of its kind, Virtual Guitarist was really hard to describe with words.
 Yet, the moment we showed it at Musikmesse and let people put their hands on it, they immediately got it.
 You could literally see their eyes flare up.
 Consequently, the reception was overwhelming, and so were sales.
 It became a huge success.

-The success secret of Virtual Guitarist
+The Success Secret of Virtual Guitarist

-I believe Virtual Guitarist did two things for the first time, and that was the secret: You could lay down a guitar track using a keyboard in real-time, which was fun too, and even more important, it was real enough to be confused with the real thing.
+I believe Virtual Guitarist did two things for the first time, and that was the secret.
+You could lay down a guitar track using a keyboard in real-time, which was fun, and even more important, it was real enough to be confused with the real thing.
 It wasn’t like there hadn’t been attempts to emulate guitar before.
 There were tons of sample libraries and workstation patches.
 The problem with all of them was that they relied on the keyboardist’s performance, because you were playing samples via MIDI notes.
-But keyboard players play differently, and triggering individual samples isn’t the same as the complex interaction of six strings struck, picked, bent and whatnot.
+But keyboard players play differently.
+Triggering individual samples isn’t the same as the complex interaction of six strings struck, picked, bent and whatnot.
 So, even where you would just trigger MIDI phrases, anybody could tell this is MIDI.
 That’s what Virtual Guitarist solved.

-The Virtual Guitarist legacy family
+The Virtual Guitarist Legacy Family

 Because of the overwhelming success, Steinberg wanted more products.
 Particularly on the electric side because that fell a little short in the original VG.
 So, we teamed up with Thomas Blug (now also known as an amp manufacturer).
 That guy really dug in and spent 14 weeks recording Virtual Guitarist Electric Edition.
 He was completely spent afterwards, to say the least, but Electric Edition was a masterpiece.

 Well, my company got acquired by Digidesign in 2005 and we all joined Digi as their AIR Group.
 Steinberg had the right to keep selling product for 2 more years, but that was it.
-Digidesign had no interest in doing a Virtual Guitarist 3 and I went on in 2008 to start UJAM as a cloud-based music creation service, and took Paul and a few other members of the team along on the ride.
+Digidesign had no interest in doing a Virtual Guitarist 3 and I went on in 2008 to start UJAM as a cloud-based music creation service.
+I took Paul and a few other members of the team along on the ride.
 So we took a break from virtual instruments for a few years.

-What happened to Sven and Paul
+What Happened to Sven and Paul

 The Rebirth of Virtual Guitarist

-Virtual Guitarist now and then
+Virtual Guitarist Now and Then

-That’s when we zoomed out a bit, looked at the A-List guitarists and went: What if there weren’t a VG3, but a whole series of plugins, each one focussing on one single guitar playing style?
-That’s how we decided to branch out the series into what it is now, IRON for power chords, AMBER for strummed steel string acoustic, SPARKLE for strummed electric and SILK for fingerpicking nylon guitar.
+That’s when we zoomed out a bit, looked at the A-List guitarists and realised something.
+What if there weren’t a VG3, but a whole series of plugins, each one focussing on one single guitar playing style?
+That’s how we decided to branch out the series into what it is now.
+IRON for power chords, AMBER for strummed steel string acoustic, SPARKLE for strummed electric and SILK for fingerpicking nylon guitar.
 It allowed us to keep the user interface much simpler than even in VG, while offering way more functionality and content for each guitar.
 An absolutely obvious one was integrating amp simulation into the plugin so you don’t have to bake one amp into the sound like we did in the old days.

-The launch of IRON
+The Launch of IRON

-While it was clear that the Propellerhead Reason community appreciated straightforward, focussed and simple concepts in a Rack Extension, we weren’t so sure about users of the bigger DAWs such as Cubase, Logic, Live or even Pro Tools.
-So, for me it was a bit of a bungee jump that we’d make IRON as simple and focussed as we did, obviously sacrificing a lot of features, each one of which would have been totally defendable, but cluttering the UI and workflow just the same.
+It was clear that the Reason community appreciated straightforward and simple concepts in a Rack Extension.
+However, we weren’t so sure about users of the bigger DAWs such as Cubase, Logic, Live or even Pro Tools.
+So, for me it was a bit of a bungee jump that we’d make IRON as simple and focussed as we did.
+Sacrificing a lot of features, each one of which would have been totally defendable, but cluttering the UI and workflow just the same.
 For every control that survived on the user interface, at least 5 had to go.
 But the result was so clean, inviting and simple, it surprised even us.
-So, finally in December 2015 we launched IRON and it became immediately clear that we had hit a sweet spot.
-I was kind of waiting for that email or forum post from one of those people who had even torn apart our super-pro Digidesign instruments on Gearslutz tearing the thing apart.
-Didn’t happen, and consequentially we went growing the Virtual Guitarist family more and more, and we’ll spread out that concept across other product lines in the future.
-Peter is the founder of UJAM, the company behind Virtual Guitarist.
-You can learn more about him on LinkedIn and Facebook